RAPID RECOVERY: Innovative ACL Surgery Has Helped Brockway Junior Blake Pisarcik Return to Football Field as Dangerous as Ever

 If successful, it cuts recovery time dramatically.

-Pisarcik has his surgery in late September, a few weeks after his injury.
+Pisarcik had his surgery in late September, a few weeks after his injury.

 By November, he was doing everything he could do before his ACL was torn.